Rachiplusia

 Diet

-R. nu feed on soybean (Glycine max), sunflower, alfalfa, and flax.
+R. nu larvae feed on soybean (Glycine max), sunflower, alfalfa, and flax.
 Young larvae consume only the lower between leaf , creating "window paning" damage.
 Older larvae consume entire tissue layers while avoiding vascular tissue, resulting in skeletonized foliage.
 A single larva can consume more than 100 cm² of soybean foliage.

 Host Associations

-- Glycine max - primary , soybean
+- Glycine max - food plantprimary , soybean

-- Medicago sativa - alfalfa, early season
+- Medicago sativa - food plantalfalfa, early season

-- Linum usitatissimum - flax, early season
+- Linum usitatissimum - food plantflax, early season

 Life Cycle